patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/upgrade.md

     <Card onSelectableInputChange={handler2}>
     ```

-- Changed the internal default value of the `component` prop from 'article' to 'div'.
+- Changed the internal default value of the `component` property from 'article' to 'div'.
 Related references, such as in unit tests, may need to be updated [(#8601)](https://github.com/patternfly/patternfly-react/pull/8601)

-- Updated `CardHeaderMain` and `CardActions` to berendered internally within the `CardHeader` sub-component, rather than being imported from PatternFly.
-Any `CardHeaderMain` content and `CardActions` content or props should be passed directly to `CardHeader` instead [(#8759)](https://github.com/patternfly/patternfly-react/pull/8759)
+- Updated `CardHeaderMain` and `CardActions` to be rendered internally within the `CardHeader` sub-component, rather than being imported from PatternFly.
+Any `CardHeaderMain` content and `CardActions` content or properties should be passed directly to `CardHeader` instead [(#8759)](https://github.com/patternfly/patternfly-react/pull/8759)

     Previous implementation: